 - 1. The two wing nuts of the mounting clamp must be evenly tightened to a torque of approximately 0.7 nm (0.5 lb ft) and wire locked together using the holes provided as shown in Fig. 2. - 2.
-Tighten the atomiser securing nut (EX1514) to a torque of approximately 14 nm (10 lb ft) and wire lock to one hole in the locking washer (EX1975) as shown in Fig. 2.
+Tighten the atomiser securing nut (EX2265) to a torque of approximately 14 nm (10 lb ft) and wire lock to one hole in the locking washer (EX2264) as shown in Fig. 2.
 Note that this nut must never be allowed to become loose.
 Should an atomiser be run with a loose nut, the bearings and bearing spacers are likely to be damaged.
 If the atomiser is found not to run freely when the nut is tightened as described above, the bearing assembly must be dismantled, checked and parts replaced as necessary.
 Under no circumstances must the securing nut be wire locked until it has been correctly tightened.

-3. Tighten the diaphragm check valve outlet nut and wire lock to the second hole in the locking washer (EX1975) as shown in Fig. 2.
+3. Tighten the diaphragm check valve adaptor and securing nut and wire lock both of these to the second hole in the locking washer (EX2264) as shown in Fig. 2.